akrasuski1/halb-cpu/dtl-vs-ttl.md

 was a bit different or LTspice simulation is imperfect, but it's nice to see we're in the good ballpark.

+## Update ad. one resistor

+It seems we cannot use just a single resistor (the one on the left).
+The gate on its own would work okay, but when used as NAND with at least two inputs, there is slight leakage of voltage between the inputs - see [simulation](https://tinyurl.com/y7euyeav).
+When using no pullup resistor at all, that meant that a single low input would infect other inputs with low voltage - and they could be used elsewhere, and would otherwise be high/floating.
+With the pullup, the "infection" would still happen, but it would not be enough to cause trouble, since the leaking voltage has quite high impedance (on the order of base resistor value I think, though LTspice simulation shows about 4 times that).

 # Verdict

 DTL uses 3R, 3D and 1T per inverter and has ~3us rise time.
 TTL without pullup uses 1R and 2T per inverter